-Exhibit 40: Commodity Return, Risk, and Correlations, Dec 1969 to Dec 2023
+Exhibit 40: Commodity Return, Risk, and Correlations, Dec 1969 to Dec 2024 o . . .:

-Source: S&P Dow Jones, S&P GSCl, Bureau of Labor Statistics, Cliffw ater calculations
+Source: S&P Dow Jones, S&P GSCI, Bureau of Labor Statistics, Cliffw ater calculations

 Commodities possess attractive diversifying characteristics.
-As "real assets", they tend to perform well when "financial assets" do not.
+As "real assets," they tend to perform well when financial assets do not.
 This tendency is documented in Exhibits 41 and 42 where the correlations for several asset classes are plotted for several time horizons against equities, as measured by the total return of the S&P 500, and inflation, as measured by CPI.